jubatus/website/source/en/overview.rst

 Deep-Analysis
 -------------

-Jubatus supports many ways of deep analysis; classification, regression, statistics, and recommendation.
+Jubatus supports many ways of deep analysis, including classification, regression, statistics, recommendation and clustering.

 Difference from Hadoop and Mahout